ShiroHanaF8/ShowHideDialogController/README.md

 # ShowHideDialogController
-Controller to hide associated dialog temporarily
+Class sample to hide associated dialog temporarily

 All files except for ShowHideDialogController.h are for the testing environment.